 The roof of your house is one of the first defenses your home has against the elements.
 Making sure your roof is in tip-top shape helps protect and extend the life of your home, and make it worth more should you sell.

-If issues pop up, such as missing tiles, leaks, or serious damage such as the aftermath of a tree falling on the roof, it’s imperative that you hire a roofing contractor right away.
+If issues pop up, such as missing tiles, leaks, or serious damage such as the aftermath of a tree falling on the roof or because of winter wear-and-tear, it’s imperative that you hire a roofing contractor right away.
 Fixing roof damage early can prevent further damage to your home’s interior.

 Do you know when to call in a roofing contractor?
-A roofing contractor, also known as a “roofer,” specializes in roof construction.
+A roofing contractor, also known as a “roofer,” is a contractor that specializes in roof construction.
 They are the ones to call when you need just about anything related to a roof, from minor repairs to complete reconstruction.

 Some of the times you will need to call in a roofing contractor include:

 - Makeover of roof, such as completely new shingles